flux-framework/flux-core/doc/man1/flux-resource.rst

 - When an instance is restarted, drained nodes remain drained.
 - The scheduler may determine that a job request is *feasible* if the total resource set, including drained nodes, would allow it to run.
-- In ``flux resource status`` and ``flux resource drain``, the drain state of a node will be presented as "drained" if the node has no job allocations, and "draining" if there are still jobs running on the node.
+- In :program:`flux resource status` and :program:`flux resource drain`, the drain state of a node will be presented as "drained" if the node has no job allocations, and "draining" if there are still jobs running on the node.
 - If a node is drained and offline, then "drained*" will be displayed.

 Some further background on resource service operation may be found in the